 Before you actually start your training program, take some time to explore the trail.
 As you’ve probably realized by now, different trails have a different level of difficulty.
 Everest Base Camp trek is a trek with a medium level of difficulty.

-Additional info: Popular Trails in Everest Region: Jiri to Everest Base Camp Trek, Everest Base camp Trek via Gokyo Lake, Everest Three High Passes Trek If you are not very fit at all, then you can start a sensible training program six to twelve months in advance is not “too early”.
+Additional info: Popular Trails in Everest Region: Jiri to Everest Base Camp Trek, Everest Base camp Trek via Gokyo Lake, Everest Three High Passes Trek

 If you are already reasonably fit i.e. currently involved in running sports, then you’re already halfway there.